Tlwaller/react-1-afternoon/README.md

 }
 ```

 Now that they are imported into our `TopicBrowser` component we can render them in our `return`.
-Similiar to how we rendered `TopicBrowser` in `App.js` we'll wrap each component we imported in `< />`.
+Similar to how we rendered `TopicBrowser` in `App.js` we'll wrap each component we imported in `< />`.
 Since we are trying to `render` more than component we'll have to wrap the components in a `div`.
 The `return` of a `render` method can only return one element, but there is no limit to how much you can nest in that one element.
 Your `TopicBrowser` should look like:

 ```js
 import React, { Component } from 'react';